Implantation (embryology): Clinical significance

+Implantation failure

 Reproduction in humans is not very efficient.
 Only around 30% of natural conceptions result in successful pregnancies.
 Of the failed pregnancies around 85% are due to implantation failure.
 Implantation failure is considered to be caused by inadequate uterine receptivity in two-thirds of cases, and by problems with the embryo itself in the other third.
 Most IVF procedures fail because of implantation failure accounting for almost half of all pregnancy failures.

 Inadequate uterine receptivity may be caused by abnormal cytokine and hormonal signaling as well as epigenetic alterations.
 Recurrent implantation failure is a cause of female infertility.
 Therefore, pregnancy rates can be improved by optimizing endometrial receptivity for implantation.
 Evaluation of implantation markers may help to predict pregnancy outcome and detect occult implantation deficiency.
 As part of the organ-on-a-chip program, an endometrium-on-a-chip has been developed to model the functioning of the endometrium that could more clearly identify causes of implantation failure.
 Organoids have also been developed to model the endometrium and its role in implantation.

 In women with more than three implantation failures in assisted reproduction, a review of several small randomized controlled studies estimated that the use of adjunct low molecular weight heparin improves live birth rate by approximately 80%.
 Luteal phase support can include the use of progesterone and human chorionic gonadotropin (hCG) to improve the chances of a successful implantation.

 Zinc deficiency

-Zinc is crucial in pre-conception, (and successful pregnancy), and its deficiciency can lead to incompetent blastocyst development.
+Zinc is crucial in pre-conception, (and successful pregnancy), and its deficiency can lead to incompetent blastocyst development.
 Once an egg is fertilized zinc is released in a zinc spark which promotes changes that include the hardening of the zona pellucida preventing polyspermy.

 Implantation bleeding

-Implantation bleeding is a small amount of light vaginal bleeding or spotting that can occur in early pregnancy due to the fertilized egg implanting in the uterus.
-Bleeding and spotting are common during the luteal phase of the menstrual cycle, and early stages of pregnancy, and are unrelated to implantation.
-Implantation bleeding occurs between 7 to 14 days after fertilization, and may be accompanied by symptoms such as cramping, nausea, breast tenderness, and headaches.
+Bleeding and spotting are common during the luteal phase of the menstrual cycle, and early stages of pregnancy, but are unrelated to implantation.
+Implantation bleeding occurs between 7 and 14 days after fertilization, and is a small amount of light vaginal bleeding or spotting that can occur in early pregnancy due to the blastocyst penetrating the lining of the uterus during implantation.
+By day 13 the penetration site in the endometrium has usually been closed by a fibrin plug but increased blood flow into the syncytiotrophoblast spaces can sometimes cause bleeding at that site.
+Implantation bleeding may be accompanied by symptoms such as cramping, nausea, breast tenderness, and headaches.
 Implantation bleeding can be distinguished from period bleeding by color, clotting, strength and duration of flow.